eladtal142/CRBot/README.md

 onto a java window.
 It does this by displaying a live video of the game, as well as displaying text to the screen and labeling certain parts.

+It gets this information from the bot class and decision class who make the calculations, as well as act upon them.

+`The Decider Class`

+The Decider class makes the final decisions that the bot performs onto the player screen.
+It needs to calculate which card would be the smartest to use every time the player has enough elixir to purchase a troop, and once it decides which troop is the best to play, it moves on to the next step.

+After the bot decides, it uses an algorithm to calculate which position would be the best position to play the troop on, based on several different positions that that troop would normally be played.

+`The IdentifyCard class`

+The IdentifyCard class holds the basic methods to scan for troops on the board, and gives the Bot class access to the algorithms needed to perform searches and compare colors of everything on the board.

+It also stores the data for each type of card so that the bot is able to diffrentiate between different types of cards that the opponent places.